Expert Cane and Pre Woven Chair Repair, Canada

 Hand Cane, Blind Hand Cane / French Cane & Double Cane Settee

 Blind Caning / French Caning is when the holes of a hand caned chair do not go all the way through the chair frame.
+Each individual strand of cane is cut to size, woven and then glued into the holes.
+Holes are then pegged to provide the finished piece.

 Hand Caned Hanging Medallion with Sunshine Pattern